DAE-GD-2025-2026/gameai-research-project-Yannick-Ruijter/README.md

 ## Finish
 We have a finished object removal!
 Good job, you now know the basics of octrees.
 The topic of dynamic octrees continues to grow.
 Right now we could optimize our tree by using a combination of loose octrees and temporal coherence, but that's for another time.
-Thank for reading all the way through :)
+Thank for reading all the way through :)! (also if you decide to do loose octrees, it's not difficult but there's like a total of 4 papers online to read about it so good luck 👍)

 ## Sources!